Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 Max error LSB = 1
 ```

 Because you have four `for` loops, `make get_II` generates four II numbers, one for each loop.
 These loops run consecutively, so the total II is the sum of all, which is 25 > 16.
-To meet your budget of 16 cycles, you will need to split your loops into two tiles, with the first tile containing the first loop and the second tile contains the three remaining loops.
+To meet your budget of 16 cycles, you need to split your loops into two tiles, with the first tile containing the first loop and the second tile contains the three remaining loops.

-Launch vitis_analyzer `vitis_analyzer aiesimulator_output/default.aierun_summary`.
-The current implementation generates array view shown below.
-Notice the increased size of the sysmem to accommodate scratch pad memory reserved for intermediate kernel results.
+Launch `vitis_analyzer` with `vitis_analyzer aiesimulator_output/default.aierun_summary`.
+The current implementation generates array view as shown in the following.
+Notice the increased system memory (`sysmem`) size to accommodate scratch pad memory reserved for intermediate kernel results.

 ![figure9](images/farrow_optimize2_array_view.png)